mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 The display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

 ### 2. Adobe Experience Cloud Instance URL
-To correctly access and update data from the Adobe Experience Manager Sites, both the author and publish environment URLs are essential.
+To correctly access and update data from the Adobe Experience Manager Assets, both the author and publish environment URLs are essential.

 ### 3. Authentication Type
 Authentication Type - We support the technical account for Adobe Experience Cloud.
-To enable and configure the technical account for Adobe Experience Manager Sites, please find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).
+To enable and configure the technical account for Adobe Experience Manager Assets, please find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).

 ### 4. Staged rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.

-At this point, you are ready to create the connection for AEM Sites.
-You can click the **Create** button to publish your connection and index published web pages from your AEM Sites.
+At this point, you are ready to create the connection for AEM Assets.
+You can click the **Create** button to publish your connection and index published web pages from your AEM Assets.

-For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with AEM Sites data.
+For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with AEM Assets data.
 You can see the default values below:

 **Page** | **Settings** | **Default values**
 --- | ---- | ---
-Users | Access permissions | All published pages or posts indexed using the Adobe Experience Manager Sites Microsoft Graph connector are visible to all M365 users in your tenant, from Microsoft Search or Copilot.
+Users | Access permissions | All published pages or posts indexed using the Adobe Experience Manager Assets Microsoft Graph connector are visible to all M365 users in your tenant, from Microsoft Search or Copilot.
 Content | Index content | All published pages are selected by default.
 Content | Manage properties | To check default properties and their schema, [click here](#content).
 Sync | Incremental crawl | Frequency: Every 15 mins